- >Ask CryptoVantage: Why Do I Need a Crypto Wallet?

 A software wallet is a program that runs on a computer and provides an interface for the user to send, receive, and store bitcoin.
 Software wallets are easy to use, but your funds are at risk since they are stored on a computer where hackers can access them.

 Hardware wallets are physical devices that store and manage private keys for users.
+They are generally in the shape of a memory stick but some also include touchscreens.
 These wallets can be expensive and they are harder to use than regular software wallets, but the private keys never leave the hardware wallets.
 This means there is a much lower risk of being hacked.

 Private keys can be converted to a set of 12 words that represent the secret number.
 These 12 words can be memorized as a way of storing your private key.
 Brain wallets are not recommended because if you are unable to remember the words then your funds are lost forever.